Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Although the causes of cradle cap are not fully understood, there are several factors that can contribute to its development.

-Difference between cradle cap and head gneiss
+Difference between cradle cap and seborrheic dermatitis

 Cradle cap